-• public health and safety - for example, ensuring that uses conform with latest guidance on social distancing and any reasonable crowd management measures needed as a result of a licence being granted;
+public health and safety - for example, ensuring that the proposed use conforms with relevant guidance and any reasonable crowd management measures needed as a result of a licence being granted;

-- public amenity will the proposed use create nuisance to neighbouring occupiers by generating anti-social behaviour and litter; and - accessibility taking a proportionate approach to considering the nature of the site in relation to which the application for a licence is made, its surroundings and its users, taking account of: - any other temporary measures in place that may be relevant to the proposal, for example, the reallocation of road space.
-This could include pedestrianised streets and any subsequent reallocation of this space to vehicles; - whether there are other permanent street furniture or structures in place on the footway that already reduce access; - the impact on any neighbouring premises; - the impact on disabled people, older people and those with mobility needs; - the recommended minimum footway widths and distances required for access by mobility impaired and visually impaired people as set out in Section 3.1 of Inclusive Mobility publication www.gov.uk/government/publications/inclusive-mobility and - other users of the space, for example if there are high levels of pedestrian or cycle movements.
+public amenity - will the proposed use create nuisance to neighbouring occupiers by generating anti-social behaviour and litter; and accessibility - taking a proportionate approach to considering the nature of the site in relation to which the application for a licence is made, its surroundings and its users, taking account of:

+- any other temporary measures in place that may be relevant to the proposal, for example, the reallocation of road space.
+This could include pedestrianised streets and any subsequent reallocation of this space to vehicles; - whether there are other permanent street furniture or structures in place on the footway that already reduce access; - the impact on any neighbouring premises;

+- the cumulative impact of multiple pavement licenses in close proximity to each other and if there is specific evidence that this may create a build-up furniture in a particular area and potentially cause obstruction on the footway for certain pavement users, such as disabled people; - the impact on disabled people, older people and those with mobility needs; - the recommended minimum footway widths and distances required for access by mobility impaired and visually impaired people as set out in Section 3.1 of Inclusive Mobility publication www.gov.uk/government/publications/inclusive-mobility - Section 4.2 of Inclusive Mobility sets out that footways and footpaths should be as wide as practicable, but under normal circumstances a width of 2000mm is the minimum that should be provided, as this allows enough space for two wheelchair users to pass, even if they are using larger electric mobility scooters.
+However, Government pavement licensing guidance indicates that local authorities should take a proportionate approach if this is not feasible due to physical constraints.
+A minimum width of 1500mm could be regarded as the minimum acceptable distance between two obstacles under most circumstances, as this should enable a wheelchair user and a walker to pass each other. - other users of the space, for example if there are high levels of pedestrian or cycle movements. - Other use of the space on certain days and times including markets, seasonal events and charitable or community purposes.